1. Writing a Multi Layer Feedforward Neural Network from Scratch

 is holding a reference to the method ofOptimizer

 class.
-We pass the entire layers again here. - Now we have updated our parameters, we need to zero all the gradients terms.
+We pass the entire layers again here. - Now we have updated our parameters, we need to zero all the gradient terms.
 So we have another method,

 zerograd